cortexproject/cortex/docs/configuration/config-file-reference.md

   # would not enforce any limits.
   [max_series: <int> | default = ]

 # LabelSet which the limit should be applied.
+If no labels are provided, it
+# becomes the default partition which matches any series that doesn't match any
+# other explicitly defined label sets.'
 [label_set: <map of string (labelName) to string (labelValue)> | default = []]
 ```